Multipartite entanglement in a microwave frequency comb

-We are grateful to G. Ferrini for fruitful discussions.
-This work is supported by the Knut and Alice Wallenberg foundation through the Wallenberg Center for Quantum Technology (WACQT).
+We acknowledge fruitful discussions with Giulia Ferrini and support by the Knut and Alice Wallenberg foundation through the Wallenberg Center for Quantum Technology (WACQT).
 R.B., M.O.T., and D.B.H. are part owners of the company Intermodulation Products AB, which produces the digital microwave platform used in this experiment.